SmithsonianWorkshops/Hydra-introduction/hydra_intro.md

 ### telework.si.edu

 We'll be using the [telework.si.edu](https://telework.si.edu) system to connect to Hydra.
-A direct command line connection...
+See below for information on a direct ssh connection which offers advantages over this method.

 The [telework.si.edu](https://telework.si.edu) is available from inside the Smithsonian network as well as remotely, There is a web-based terminal program to access Hydra.